Ged Nash: Minister of State

-In July 2014, he was appointed as Minister of State for Business and Employment, with responsibility for small and medium business, collective bargaining and low pay commission at the Department of Business, Enterprise and Innovation.
-He was also made a Super Junior Minister, which meant he attended cabinet meetings but did not have a vote.
+In July 2014, he was appointed as Minister of State at the Department of Jobs, Enterprise and Innovation, with responsibility for small and medium business, collective bargaining and low pay commission.
+He attended cabinet meetings as a non-voting member, a position described as a Super Junior Minister.

-While a Minister of State, Nash commissioned the first major independent study of zero and low hour contracts in the Irish labour market.
+While a Minister of State, Nash commissioned the first major independent study of zero and low-hour contracts in the Irish labour market.
 The research was carried out by the University of Limerick and published in November 2015.
-At the time Nash, himself a former National Secretary of Labour Youth, praised the "vocal campaign" run by his party's youth wing on the issue of zero hour contracts.

 Seanad Éireann (2016–2020)

-In April 2016, Nash was elected to Seanad Éireann as a Senator for the Labour Panel.
-Party leader Brendan Howlin subsequently appointed him as Labour Party Spokesperson on Equality, and Labour Affairs and Workers Rights.
-Nash is currently party Spokesperson on Employment and Social Protection.
+In April 2016, Nash was elected to Seanad Éireann on the Labour Panel.
+Party leader Brendan Howlin appointed him as Labour Party Spokesperson on Equality, and Labour Affairs and Workers Rights.
+As of October 2023, Nash is Labour's party spokesperson on finance.

-In 2018, Nash put forward a bill to issue an apology to men convicted of homosexual activity, prior to its legalisation.
+In 2018, Nash put forward a bill to issue an apology to men who had been convicted of homosexual offences prior to its decriminalisation in 1993.
 The motion received all-party support, and Taoiseach Leo Varadkar delivered an apology to the Dáil later that year.
 Nash put forward a bill in 2019 which aimed to provide greater protection for low paid workers, reform Joint Labour Committees and give the Labour Court the ability to set rates of pay above the minimum wage in low paid sectors of the economy.

 Return to Dáil (2020–)

-Nash was re-elected to the Dáil following the 2020 general election.
+Nash was re-elected to the Dáil at the 2020 general election, with Simon Carswell of The Irish Times attributing his election to "four years of local campaigning on issues such as fighting gangland crime and improving Drogheda’s water infrastructure".

 After Brendan Howlin announced his intention to step down as leader of the Labour Party, Nash was considered a potential candidate for the party leadership race.
 However, he ruled himself out shortly afterwards, saying "There is a responsibility on my local Dáil colleagues and I to work night and day both locally and nationally to fix them.
 This is where my immediate focus must lie".
 Nash nominated Aodhán Ó Ríordáin for the position of leader.

+He was re-elected at the 2024 general election.

 Personal life

 Nash is a director of Drogheda Youth Development, the Calipo Theatre and Picture Company, a Member of Board of the Droichead Arts Centre, a member of Drogheda Rotary Club and a former member of Louth VEC.

-Nash suffers from Crohn's disease, and has spoken about being bullied as a teenager for it.
+Nash has Crohn's disease, which he was diagnosed with in 1990, and has spoken about being bullied as a teenager for it.